-WARNING: Install only in existing chimneys.
+WARNING: Install only In existing chimneys.
 For use only with appliances which burn oil or gas only.
+Lining systems must be installed in accordance with Manufacturer's Installation Instructions

-Lining systems must be installed in accordance with Manufacturer's installation instruction.
+UL-1978 & CANULC-S662; Factory Built Grease Duct When the grease duct passes through a partition or wal, maintain 18" air space to combustible materials.

-UL-1978 & CANULC-S662: Factory Built Grease Duct When the grease duct passes through a partition or wall, maintain 18" air space to combustible materials.
 Install and Use Only in Accordance With Security Chimneys International Installation and Maintenance Instructions.